Topaz Video AI Anime Upscaling: Full Gaia Model Review & Comparison with UniFab Kairo Model

 Final Verdict: Choose Topaz Anime or UniFab Anime Model?

 Which is the best anime upscaler?
-After dozens of test runs, it’s clear: if your goal is purely anime upscaling, UniFab's Anime Model delivers better detail, faster processing, and dramatically lower long-term costs compared to Topaz Gaia.
+After dozens of test runs, it’s clear: if your goal is purely anime upscaling, UniFab's Kairo Model delivers better detail, faster processing, and dramatically lower long-term costs compared to Topaz Gaia.
 Its ease of use lowers the entry barrier for both beginners and long-time fans.

 Better Results Than Topaz for Anime Videos